I had the experience.

 One important nuance is that this does not correct all at once.
 Authority signals do decay over time, but highly trusted domains decay slowly.
 Correcting outdated authority requires significantly stronger and more consistent signals than building authority from scratch.
 During that period, results can fluctuate as older and newer signals compete for priority.

-If you want a deeper understanding of why AI systems struggle to trust and validate expertise, especially for non-linear careers, I break this down in detail here: Why AI Doesn’t Trust You.
+For a deeper look at why AI systems struggle to trust and validate non-linear expertise, especially when legacy authority signals compete with your current work, read: Why AI Doesn’t Trust You.

 In my case, there were multiple, disconnected Identity Islands that AI could not reliably connect into one professional identity.
 To an AI system, these islands did not look like one person with a complex career.
 They looked like separate people or unrelated data points.

-A useful way to think about this is as a puzzle.
 Each piece of data AI found had to fit a pattern it could recognize and validate.
-The pieces that fit expected patterns were absorbed into a plausible story.
-The pieces that did not fit remained unresolved, disconnected, or were attached to the wrong identity.
+The pieces that fit became part of a plausible story.
+The pieces that did not fit were left unresolved, disconnected, or attached to the wrong identity.

 In practice, my career had been split into five separate Identity Islands: